vibha-h/Movwe/README.md

     2. Either browse or search for a movie (See "Browse Movies" and "Search Movies")
     3. Click on the desired movie to view the movie details

+### View User Profile

+    1. Login with a valid account (see "Login")
+    2. Click the "profile" button

 ### Create Lobby

     1. Login with a valid account (see "Login")